- Application & Interview Preparation

 As you move through law school, you may revise your goals.
 The courses you take, the grades you receive, the clerking experiences you have, and the cities you work in may eliminate some options from consideration or point to other possibilities.

-Utilize Moritz Career Services Expertise
+Utilize Moritz Career Development Expertise